-For a historic and scenic road trip, use this guide to Louisiana’s Bayou Teche Byway.
-Along 125 miles through the southern portion of LA, this drive is filled with everything from crawfish and blackberry farms, to historic sites and parks, and the best Cajun restaurants with live music.
+For a scenic trip, use this guide to Louisiana’s Bayou Teche Byway.
+This drive has everything from crawfish farms and historic sites, to the best Cajun food

 If you’re looking for a scenic drive that combines a bit of history with a lot of culture and beauty, look no further than Louisiana’s Bayou Teche Scenic Byway.
 Winding its way along 125 miles through the southern portion of the state, this drive takes you through three parishes from Arnaudville to Morgan City.
 Along the drive, you experience distinct French Cajun and Anglo-Saxon cultures, pine forests, moss-draped giant oaks, crawfish and blackberry farms, and plenty of colorful towns.
 Buckle up and enjoy some of these points of interest along this Louisiana scenic bayou byway.